Frequently Asked Questions

 What is the Average Price for a DJ?

 The BBB published an article in 2019 with average wedding costs for SW Ontario.
 Weddings on average were $30, 717 and the DJ cost was $1442 just to give you a baseline.
-This aligns with the majority of budgeting references given in wedding publications and by planners of 5% - 10% of the total wedding cost.
+This aligns with the majority of budgeting references given in wedding publications and by planners, roughly 5% - 10% of the total wedding cost.

 How is your Boutique DJ Service different from other DJ Services?